 Baked Curried Chicken & Spaghetti Squash

-AKA SHEET PAN curried chicken breasts and spaghetti squash doused with a kick-arse curry honey butter sauce.
+AKA SHEET PAN curried chicken breasts and spaghetti squash doused with a sassy curry butter honey sauce.

 Basically, meet your new favorite weeknight dinner.
 That just happens to be PACKED full of flavor, yet a cinch to throw together.

 Tender chicken breasts marinated in warm curry and cumin spices mixed with sweet honey and a touch of tangy mustard.
 Served over delicate strands of roasted spaghetti squash.
 And tossed with a buttery, luscious, sweet and savory, curry butter spiked sauce.
 Then topped with crunchy, salty pumpkin seeds, spicy red pepper flakes, herbaceous fresh cilantro and a squeeze of acidic lemon.

 This easy-peasy meal is light, yet filling and filled with fabulous flavor.